Radiography School Clinical Handbook

 II.
 PROGRAM ATTENDANCE & TRACKING METHODS

 A. ATTENDANCE POLICY - A copy of the Attendance Policy is found in your Student Handbook.
 When questions arise regarding the Attendance Policy, we encourage you to speak to a faculty member to assure that your questions are answered accurately.
 Personal time off is to be used responsibly.
 Attendance will be tracked and monitored electronically.
 Your Clinical Coordinator will show you how to clock in and out using our attendance tracking system (E-Value) to monitor your attendance for clinical days.
 As a reminder, our program considers you tardy at 8:01AM.
 You should plan for enough time to park and to report to your designated computer(s) to clock in.
-If you are sick or have an appointment, you are given a total of sixty (60) hours of personal time off (PTO) to use on clinical days as needed (PTO time is not used for didactic days).
+If you are sick or have an appointment, you are given personal time off (PTO) to use on clinical days as needed (PTO time is not used for didactic days).
 However, we strongly encourage you to be responsible with your use of PTO because any number of things can occur over the next four (4) semesters which could quickly deduct from your PTO account.

 B. ATTENDANCE RECORDS - The Clinical Instructors (CI) & Clinical Coordinator (CC) are responsible for maintaining your attendance records for the clinical settings throughout the program.
 Your CC will provide you with a semester report of your PTO time that was used, as well as the number of tardy occurrences and absences.
 Please contact your CC if you believe a mistake has been made on your attendance report.